Application Process

 • Medical Terminology

 While online prerequisite coursework is accepted, in-person coursework and labs are highly preferred.
-Independent study coursework is not accepted for required prerequisite courses.
+Independent study coursework will not be accepted for required prerequisite courses.
 Prerequisite coursework completed at a community college is acceptable.

-Completion of a minimum of 60 semester credits of science coursework is highly preferred and will give applicants a competitive advantage.
+Completion of a minimum of 60 science credit hours is highly preferred and will give applicants a competitive advantage.

 Non-academic Achievements

-Non-academic achievements also are considered, as well as a candidate’s ability and desire to fulfill the mission of the College.
-The Admissions Committee looks for the following non-academic achievements:
+Non-academic experiences are also considered, as well as a candidate’s demonstrated alignment with the mission and values of the College.
+The Admissions Committee looks for non-academic experiences including but not limited to the following:

 • Involvement in research activities